marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/adjustl.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ADJUSTL, string, adjust left, adjust string

 .. _adjustl:

-.. index:: ADJUSTL

-.. index:: string, adjust left

-.. index:: adjust string

 ADJUSTL --- Left adjust a string
 *********************************